building-envelope-data/machine/README.md

       and
       `sudo parted --align=opt /dev/sdx mkpart primary 0 XG`
-      or, if the command warns you that resulting partition is not properly aligned for best performance: 1s % 2048s != 0s, `sudo parted --align=opt /dev/sdx mkpart primary 2048s XG`.
+      or, if the command warns you that resulting partition is not properly aligned for best performance: 1s % 4096s != 0s, `sudo parted --align=opt /dev/sdx mkpart primary 4096s XG`.
-      If the number of sectors, 2048 above, is not resported, consult [How to align partitions for best performance using parted](https://rainbow.chard.org/2013/01/30/how-to-align-partitions-for-best-performance-using-parted/) for details on how to compute that number.
+      If the number of sectors, 4096 above, is not correct, consult [How to align partitions for best performance using parted](https://rainbow.chard.org/2013/01/30/how-to-align-partitions-for-best-performance-using-parted/) for details on how to compute that number.
    1. Format the partition `/dev/sdx1` of hard disk `/dev/sdx` by running